MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-paginated-report.md

 - A paginated report can appear blank until you select parameters and choose **View report**.

-- If you don't have any paginated reports, it could be because nobody has shared this type of report with you.
-It could also mean that your system administrator hasn't enabled paginated reports for you.
+- If you don't have any paginated reports, check out [sample reports](https://learn.microsoft.com/en-us/power-bi/paginated-reports/paginated-reports-samples) that you can import to your workspace.